Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/usage/artifact-fields.rst

 The field "Original Submission" that is used to describe in details a defect, a task, etc. is of type "Text".

+It can have three formats: "Text", "HTML" or "Markdown".

 Select Box
 ``````````
 A "Select Box" field takes its value from a predefined